Slack for sales: 4 ways to close deals quicker

 Product feedback

-- Create channels in relationship with the product organisation, like #product-gaps, #[customer]-news, #feedback-[features] and #industry-[retail], to centralise information about specific customers, product features or industries.
+- Create channels in relationship with the product organization, like #product-gaps, #[customer]-news, #feedback-[features] and #industry-[retail], to centralize information about specific customers, product features or industries.

 Product announcement